GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/5_working_with_job_scheduler.md

     * Manages the reservation of resources and job execution on these resources
     * Allows users to “fire and forget” large, long calculations or many jobs (“production runs”)

-!!! info "Why do we need a scheduler ?"
+!!! info "A bit more on why do we need a scheduler ?"

     * To ensure the machine is utilised as fully as possible
     * To ensure all users get a fair chance to use compute resources (demand usually exceeds supply)